UiPath/ProcessMining-devkit-connector/documentation/connector_documentation.md

 \<For each input table, list and describe the fields to be extracted.>\
 \<List fields that can be used to filter input data.>

-## Connector design
+## Connector transformation design

 ### Entities
-\<If the connector output contains entities: for each entity, list which input data is used to create an entity.>
+\<If the connector transformations output contains entities: for each entity, list which input data is used to create an entity.>

 ### Activities
 \<For each activity, list which input data is used to create an activity.
 Also, provide a brief description of each activity and its relevance.>